-Direct use importance rating Indirect use importance rating Please explain Sufficient amounts of good quality freshwater available for use Important Important Freshwater is important in our direct and indirect operations.
+Direct use Please explain importance rating importance rating Sufficient amounts of good quality freshwater available for use Important Important Freshwater is important in our direct and indirect operations.
 Freshwater is primarily used in our direct operations for steam generation and cooling at power stations; for operational uses at our gas terminals; as well as for office water supply.
 Our primary indirect freshwater use relates to power generation at non-owned assets that we purchase power from for resale.
-Following the divestments of Langage and South Humber Power Stations and Canadian upstream assets in 2017, our demand for cooling water has significantly reduced, however access to significant volumes of good quality water remains necessary.
 Third party suppliers of gas and power represent the stakeholders in our value chain with the highest freshwater demand.
-Despite increasing volumes of renewables and market flexibility in where we source our gas and power, the continued requirement of good quality volumes of freshwater remains the same and thus, our importance rating remains 'important'.
-Sufficient amounts of recycled, brackish and/or produced water available for use Important Important Direct access to saline or brackish water is also important in both direct and indirect operations.
-Saline or brackish water is principally used for cooling water at our power stations and, despite recent divestments of our Langage and South Humber Power Stations, considerable volumes of sufficient quality are still required.
-Recycled, produced and brackish water are still important for our indirect operations, where we purchase energy from third parties for resale to our customers.
+Despite increasing volumes of renewables and market flexibility in where we source our gas and power, the continued requirement of good quality volumes of freshwater in our direct and indirect operations remains the same and thus, our importance rating remains 'important'.
+Sufficient amounts of recycled, brackish and/or produced water available for use Important Important Direct access to saline or brackish water is important in both direct and indirect operations.
+Saline or brackish water is primarily used for cooling water at our oil and gas production facilities and considerable volumes of sufficient quality are required for our direct operations.
+Recycled, produced and brackish water are important for our indirect operations, where we purchase energy from third parties for resale to our customers.
 Our third-party suppliers will be the primary users of these water sources in their power generation assets.
-With reduction in direct energy supplies, we become more dependent on indirect power generation so availability of these water sources for indirect operations will remain important in future; however, this importance varies depending on technology employed and regional location so we mitigate risk by diversification of our supply chain.
+As we continue to divest gas turbine power generation and gas production assets, our future water dependency will decline and eventually we will have no demand for this water resource in our direct operations.
+With reduction in direct energy supplies, we become more dependent on indirect power generation so availability of these water sources for indirect operations will remain important in future; however, this importance varies depending on technology employed and regional location, so we mitigate risk by diversification of our supply chain.